“Anti-Glossary” of Contested Terms

 Describing the world

-Western/non-Western – ‘Western’ is usually meant to refer to countries or cultures that derive from Western Europe.
-The ‘West’ vs ‘East’ dichotomy was a fundamental tool of empire, to differentiate between White European Christian imperialists and ‘the Orient’, constructed as foreign and inferior and therefore a viable population to conquer.
-The term ‘Western’ and particularly its corollary ‘non-Western’ therefore risks supporting this distinction and giving it further validity.
+Western/non-Western – ‘Western’ is usually meant to refer to countries or cultures that derive from Western Europe (Cousin, 2011).
+The ‘West’ vs ‘East’ dichotomy was a fundamental tool of empire, to differentiate between White European Christian imperialists and ‘the Orient’ (Said, 1979), constructed as foreign and inferior and therefore a viable population to conquer.
+It is also important to recognise that ‘Western’ is not a geographically accurate term, rather it represents a historical construct used to categorise and centre presumed modernity and Whiteness (Hall, 1992).
+The use of the term ‘Western’ and particularly its corollary ‘non-Western’ therefore risks supporting these distinctions and categorisations, giving them further validity.

-Third World – the term ‘Third World’ is technically a Cold War legacy, referring to the bloc of countries who were unaligned with either the West (First World) or the Soviet bloc (Second World).
-Since then, while the terms First and Second World have largely fallen out of usage, ‘Third World’ endures, referring to countries perceived as ‘less developed’, and often with democracies considered less stable or secure.
-The term ‘Third World’ is often read as negative or pejorative.
+Third World – the term ‘Third World’ is technically a Cold War legacy, referring to the bloc of countries that were unaligned with either the Western Bloc (First World) or the Soviet Bloc (Second World).
+Since then, while the terms First and Second World have largely fallen out of usage, ‘Third World’ endures, referring to countries perceived as ‘less developed’, and often with democracies considered less stable or secure (Muni, 2007).
+The term ‘Third World’ is often read as negative or pejorative, and is increasingly being replaced by concepts such as the ‘Global South’ or ‘Global Majority’ (see below), but is still argued to be a ‘flexible, resilient category’, provided it is understood that it ‘neither denotes an inferior value structure, nor a descending numerical order’ (Muni, 2007, p.128).

 Developing/developed/less developed – the ‘development’ of nations combines indicators of economic, social, health, political, and educational status, and informs a global categorisation into ‘developed’, ‘developing’ and sometimes ‘least or less developed’.
-These categories are used by global organisations like the World Bank and United Nations to inform aid programmes and target global policy.
-However, the notion of ‘development’ alludes strongly to Western informed concepts of ‘progress’, measuring the world against the ‘standard’ of the ‘West’.
+These categories are used by global organisations like the World Bank and the United Nations to inform aid programmes and target global policy (Sachs, 2019).
+However, the notion of ‘development’ alludes strongly to colonial concepts of ‘progress’, measuring the world against the ‘standard’ of the ‘West’ (Sachs, 1990).
 In a decolonial approach (see below), it is important to ask where that standard came from, who consents to it, and how information is collected to inform it.
 Any term relating to ‘development’ should be used critically and cautiously.
+Sachs later (2019) describes development as a ‘zombie category’, and these critiques saw in an era of ‘post-development’ (Matthews, 2007).
+Alternative approaches such as Amartya Sen’s understanding of human development may be fruitful.
+The key takeaway for scholars working with international students is not to take for granted the categories of ‘developed’ or ‘underdeveloped’ countries or regions, appreciating the decades of debate in development studies around the concept.

-Anglophone/non-Anglophone – countries in which English is the official or majority language spoken, specifically, for the purposes of this volume, in educational settings.
-While this term is technically accurate, not all international students travel to Anglophone destinations and the use of the term ‘non-Anglophone’ may perpetuate a dichotomy which presumes that English is the norm, and anything else is outside the norm (i.e. ‘non’).
+Anglophone/non-Anglophone – countries in which English is the official or majority language spoken.
+While this term is technically accurate, not all international students travel to Anglophone destinations and the use of the term ‘non-Anglophone’ may perpetuate a dichotomy which presumes that English is the norm and anything else is outside the norm (i.e. ‘non’).

-Asia/East Asia/China/Confucian Heritage Culture – ‘Asia’ is a geographic continent, not a cultural entity.
+Asia / East Asia / China / Confucian Heritage Culture – ‘Asia’ is a geographic continent, not a cultural entity (unless specifically referring to the ‘Asia as method’ concept – see Chen, 2010).
 ‘East Asia’ geographically refers commonly to China, Japan, Mongolia, North and South Korea and Taiwan.
 Often ‘East Asian’ is used as a short-hand that presumes some cultural similarity, but this region includes great diversity.
 ‘Confucian-Heritage Culture’ is sometimes used to refer to countries influenced by Confucianism, often cited as significant in Korea, Vietnam and Japan, as well as China.
-It is taken to be significant in educational philosophy.
-While these terms have value and may encourage researchers to develop culturally relativistic (see below) understandings of their students’ heritage, care should be taken not to develop a fixed, static or essentialist (see below) view that homogenises international students.
+It is taken to be significant in educational philosophy, but O’Dwyer (2017) argues that it has little ‘explanatory value’ and fails to take change and diversity into account.
+While these terms have value and may encourage researchers to develop culturally relativistic understandings of their students’ heritage, care should be taken not to develop a fixed, static or essentialist view that homogenises international students (Moosavi, 2020).
 Sometimes writing that starts from wishing to be specific about the characteristics of a particular group can contribute to the development of stereotypes.
 As above, care should be taken to differentiate between the geographic, political, and cultural terms used and not to treat them as synonyms.

-Eurocentric – research, curricula, or other knowledge structures that focus primarily or exclusively on Europe or European-influenced languages, cultures, or other phenomena.
-Use of this term should be considered to encompass the global influence of the USA and the relative status of countries like Australia and New Zealand as ‘European-influenced’.
-However, this term disregards inequalities within Europe and implicitly emphasises Western Europe, specifically imperial powers.
+Eurocentric – research, curricula, or knowledge structures that focus primarily or exclusively on Europe or European-influenced languages, cultures, or other phenomena (Heleta, 2016).
+It is also used to refer to knowledge which favours the European lens/perspective or assumes this to be a universal norm.
+The term is often used to highlight the global influence of the USA (sometimes alternatively written as ‘Euro-American-centric’) and the relative status of countries like Australia and New Zealand which are ‘European-influenced’ but care is needed for specificity.
+A critique of this term is that it disregards inequalities within Europe and often implicitly emphasises Western Europe (particularly imperial powers).
+When using this term, care is needed for specificity, reflecting on whether ‘Eurocentric’ is being used as shorthand for a more nuanced phenomenon.

-Colonial – the act of colonisation was the physical act of occupying a previously independent sovereign nation or territory, and sending people from the imperial power to live and extract resources.
-This required the imposition of legal and intellectual systems of domination and oppression that legitimated and justified these acts.
-To refer to something as ‘colonial’ refers to these systems, which endure to the present day.
-Thus, coloniality was coined to describe systems of thought that structure and underpin colonial oppression.
+Colonial / Coloniality – the act of colonisation is the physical act of occupying a previously independent sovereign nation or territory, and sending people from the imperial power to live and/or extract resources (Cesaire, 2001).
+This often requires the imposition of legal and intellectual systems of domination and oppression that legitimate and justify these acts (Quijano, 2007).
+To refer to something as ‘colonial’ refers to these systems, which endure to the present day (Maldonaldo-Torres, 2012).
+Thus, coloniality was coined to describe systems of thought that structure and underpin colonial oppression (Mignolo, 2021), related to colonisation but often enduring in postcolonial contexts or even in contexts not physically colonised.
 It is important to be accurate in the use of terms ‘colonisation’ (i.e. the act of occupation), ‘colonial’ (the adjective that can describe events and systems both during and after formal colonisation), and ‘coloniality’ (the noun describing the systems of thought).
 A curriculum can therefore be ‘colonial’ or one can examine ‘the coloniality of curriculum’, but we cannot say ‘a curriculum has been colonised’.
 Rather it is ‘a product of colonisation’.
 Use of the language of ‘colonial’ should also refer to the (impacts of) land occupation, not as a euphemism for anti-racism or inclusivity.
+For applications of the concept of coloniality to higher education, the work of Sabelo Ndlovu-Gatsheni is particularly relevant.
+We can also consider ‘neo-coloniality’, i.e. the new contemporary forms of coloniality that emerge (see Chakravarty et al., 2020 for instance).

-Postcolonial – countries which claimed (or reclaimed) their independence from imperial powers went through a historical period often described as ‘postcolonial’ in the political sense.
+Postcolonial – countries which claim (or reclaim) their independence from imperial powers often undergo a historical period described as ‘postcolonial’ in the political sense.
 Postcolonial theory developed to understand and challenge the subtle and enduring power dynamics exerted during and after colonialism.
-It is important to note that many processes of extraction and domination continued after formal independence was declared.
-Postcolonial is not a synonym of ‘decolonial’ (see below) and should be used specifically to refer to a historical or political period, or to the scholarly work of ‘postcolonial theory’.
+It is important to note that many processes of extraction and domination continue after formal independence is declared.
+Postcolonial is not a synonym of ‘decolonial’ (see below) and should be used specifically to refer to a historical or political period, or to the scholarly work of ‘postcolonial theory’ (see e.g. Gandhi, 2019).

-Decolonisation – once formal political independence was declared, many countries began to grapple with the great cultural, historic, and linguistic losses imposed during colonisation.
-In education, this included debates about, among other things, establishing curricula independent of the colonial power, developing school systems that did not refer to the imperial norm, or deciding on official languages in plurilingual contexts.
-Decolonisation also refers to the physical and material acts of restoring land, artefacts, and other resources into the ownership of the nation, not the imperial power.
-Decolonisation of knowledge similarly refers to de-centering the knowledge of former colonisers and re-centering local knowledge, history, ideas and values.
-Critiques have been made that decolonisation is an empty act where it focuses exclusively on the intellectual or conceptual dimensions and not on the physical and material side.
-Some scholars, therefore, use the term decoloniality or anti-coloniality to emphasise the intellectual dimensions, and reserve decolonisation for the political, physical or material processes.
+Decolonisation – once formal political independence is declared, many countries begin to grapple with the great cultural, historic, and linguistic losses imposed during colonisation.
+In education, this includes debates about, among other things, establishing curricula independent of the colonial power, developing school systems that do not refer to the imperial norm, or deciding on official languages in plurilingual contexts.
+Decolonisation also refers to the physical and material acts of restoring land, artefacts, and other resources into the ownership of the nation, not the imperial power (Tuck and Yang, 2012).
+Decolonisation of knowledge similarly refers to de-centering the knowledge of former colonisers and re-centering local knowledge, history, ideas, language and values (Thiong’o, 1992).
+Critiques have been made that decolonisation is an empty act when it focuses exclusively on the intellectual or conceptual dimensions (Moosavi, 2020) and not on the physical and material side.
+Some scholars, therefore, use the term decoloniality or anti-coloniality (Ndlovu-Gatsheni, 2015) to emphasise the intellectual dimensions, and reserve decolonisation for the political, physical or material processes.
 However, this is not a consistent usage.
 As noted above, ‘decolonisation’ or ‘decoloniality’ should be used explicitly to refer to the restoration of what was lost under colonialism, not as a euphemism for anti-racism or inclusivity.

-Cultural Relativism – the belief that there is no single or universal norm of ethics, behaviour, or cultural practice, but rather that cultural practices or beliefs should be understood within their own context and history.
+Cultural Relativism – the belief that there is no single or universal norm of ethics, behaviour, or cultural practice, but rather that cultural practices or beliefs should be understood within their own context and history (Tilley, 1985).
 Often this is the (implicit) goal of multi- or intercultural education, as it is considered to be an important precursor towards authentic tolerance towards difference.
 These are often challenged by:

-- Ethnocentrism – having a focus on one’s own country or ethnic group, assuming (often implicitly) that the norms of this culture, country or society are universal.
+• Ethnocentrism – having a focus on one’s own country or ethnic group, assuming (often implicitly) that the norms of this culture, country or society are universal (Keith, 2019).

-- Essentialism – perceiving culture as fixed, unchanging, and internally homogenous and capable of explaining human behaviour at an individual or small group level.
+• Essentialism – perceiving culture as fixed, unchanging, and internally homogenous and capable of explaining human behaviour at an individual or small group level (Rivers, 2016).

 Use of such terms in this research subfield should be explicit with a detailed description of what and how practices are believed to be ethnocentric or essentialised.
 It can be useful to disentangle whether beliefs or practices are ethnocentric, colonialist, racist, or all three, treating these as mutually intersecting and reinforcing, rather than synonymous.

 Race – originally race as a concept referred to the biological characteristics that were thought to differentiate between groups of people.
 Contemporary genetics and evolutionary biologists find a lack of scientific evidence to differentiate between the groups commonly identified as distinct ‘races’.
-Most are comfortable asserting that there is no such thing as a biological race, although this term is often problematically used interchangeably with ‘ethnicity’ (see below) in some contexts.
+Most are comfortable asserting that there is no such thing as a biological race and that race is a social construct, although this term is often problematically used interchangeably with ‘ethnicity’ (see below) in some contexts (Grosfugel, 2004).
+Nonetheless, it is often used as a social construct in recognition of how perceptions of race influence systems of power and individual identities.
 Because of its history, and use as a justification for imperialism and genocide, the term ‘race’ is challenging to use in contemporary critical writing without detailed reflection.
+Researchers are urged to take care by providing explicitly definitions and justifications, in reference to race as a social construct.

 Racism/racist – discriminating against people of different perceived races or ethnicities.
-Systemic or institutional racism describes this process at the collective level, rather than the individual level, to show how a school or a university could be institutionally racist, without any traceable acts of overt individual discrimination.
+Systemic or institutional racism describes this process at the collective level, rather than the individual level, to show how a school or a university could be institutionally racist, without any traceable acts of overt individual discrimination (e.g. Wong, 2022).
 Sometimes issues of racism are disguised as ‘unconscious bias’, but this notion is covered within the concept of racism.
 If unconscious bias is to be disambiguated, its corollaries (i.e. conscious bias and intentional discrimination) should also be discussed.
+This is important because unconscious bias is sometimes used as a softer, less critical, less challenging way of understanding systemic racism, because unconscious bias doesn’t require the decentring of Whiteness.

-Xenophobia – discrimination of people from other countries based on nationality or perceived “foreign-ness”.
+Xenophobia – discrimination of people from other countries based on nationality or perceived “foreign-ness” (Wimmer, 1997).
 This differs from racism, which is centred on discrimination of people of different perceived races or ethnicities.
-Care should be taken not to conflate the terms ‘xenophobia’ and ‘racism’, and authors are encouraged to reflect on the root cause of the discrimination that is being described when selecting terminologies.
+Care should be taken not to conflate the terms ‘xenophobia’ and ‘racism’, and authors are encouraged to reflect on the root cause of the discrimination that is being described when selecting terminologies – is perceptions of nationality or race?

-Stereotype – a simplified perception of a social group, often a racial or ethnic group, which can be positive or negative.
+Stereotype – a simplified perception of a social group, often a racial or ethnic group, which can be positive or negative (Shafaei and Abd Razak, 2018).
 The presence of strong stereotypes that serve as a proxy for information often justifies racism.
 However, stereotyping is not a euphemism for racism, but a specific psycho-social phenomenon in its own right.
 If we mean racism, we should say it.

 Teaching

-Curriculum internationalisation – the purposeful inclusion of international or intercultural elements into teaching provisions and materials.
+Curriculum / Curriculum internationalisation – the ‘curriculum’ refers to the full learning experience as designed for students.
+Curriuclum internationalisation is the purposeful inclusion of international or intercultural elements into teaching provisions and materials.
 This may include the formal curriculum (i.e. the planned learning materials and activities), the informal curriculum (i.e. learning experiences beyond the formal provisions, such as through extracurricular activities), and the hidden curriculum (i.e. implicit, unspoken, or untended lessons or values learned through the learning environment).
 Care should be taken that ‘curriculum’ is not confused with ‘pedagogy’ (see below).

 Pedagogy – the theoretical explanation for the ways that we teach.
 This encompasses the practices, approaches, and methods used for learning.
 Although interrelated, care should be taken in writing that ‘pedagogy’ (how we teach) is not confused with ‘curriculum’ (what we teach).